PennyLaneAI/catalyst/doc/dev/plugins.rst

 ============

 This page outlines documentation on how to start developping an MLIR plugin that can work with Catalyst.
-And MLIR plugin, is a shared object that implements a compilation pass compatible with the MLIR framework.
+An MLIR plugin is a shared object that implements a compilation pass compatible with the MLIR framework.
 Catalyst is built on top of MLIR, this means that MLIR plugins work with Catalyst.
 This can enable anyone to build quantum compilation passes and new dialects as well.
 So, let's get started!